vishalchovatiya/Linux-System-Programming/How floating point no are stored ?.md

 ## A bit more about repesenting numbers in memory

-- According to `IEEE 754-1985` world wide standard, you can also store negative & positive infinity and even NaN(Not a Number).
+- According to `IEEE 754-1985` world wide standard, you can also store zero, negative/positive infinity and even NaN(Not a Number).
 Dont worry if you dont know what is NaN, i will give explanation shortly(But be worried, if you dont know infinity).

+### Zero representation
+- sign = 0 for positive zero, 1 for negative zero.
+- biased exponent = 0.
+- fraction = 0.

 ### Positive & negative infinity representation
 - sign = 0,	 for positive infinity, 1 for negative infinity.
 - exponent = all 1 bits.